 Older SAN fabrics often used FC-AL (Fibre Channel Arbitrated Loop), which was very suitable for connecting tape drives to servers, and was often implemented as a Hub, a single switch that healed itself if one port became in-operational.
 FC-AL is still typically used inside storage subsystems to manage the disk strings.
 The nodes on FC-AL share the bandwidth, so as more nodes are added, performance degrades.

 Switched fabrics are expandable and perform best as each port gets the full bandwidth.
 This means that available network bandwidth actually increases as devices are added/ Switched Fabrics are discussed in detail below.

-You may still want to connect an FC-AL loop into your SAN through an FL-PORT, as some devices will only support FCAL.
-However rather than cable up all the devices on the loop point to point, it is better to attach them through a Hub.
+A Hub is used in a LAN rather that a SAN, but is mentioned here for completeness.
 A Hub is a cable connecting appliance in which all devices are interconnected, but only one can use the network at a time.
 A Hub would not normally be used for devices that are attached to the internet, as when it receives a data packet, it broadcasts it out to all the other devices attached to the hub, regardless of which one ends up being the final destination.
 The network bandwidth is split between all of the connected devices, so if several devices are active, then the banwidth is shared between them, which will slow performance down.

 Hubs and switched connect devices, Routers connect networks.
 The function of a router is to route data packets to other networks, instead of just the local computers.
 A router is a type of Gateway, see below.
 A common use of a router is to connect a business (or a home) to the Internet.